eric-newcomer/GPACalculator/README.md

 # GPACalculator
-A WPF GPA Calculator application for college students.
+A WPF GPA Calculator application for college students, built using C# and XAML